-To ensure that this request is properly construed and does not create any unnecessary burden on the Department, NSLDN welcomes the opportunity to discuss this request at your earliest convenience, consistent with and without waiving the legal requirements for the timeframe for your response, including the request for expedited processing.
+To ensure that this request is properly construed and does not create any unnecessary burden on ED, Student Defense welcomes the opportunity to discuss this request at your earliest convenience, consistent with and without waiving the legal requirements for the timeframe for your response.

 Please provide responsive material in electronic format, if possible.
-Please send any responsive material either via email to info@nsldn.org.
+Please send any responsive material via email to alex@defendstudents.org.
 We welcome any materials that can be provided on a rolling basis.
-Nevertheless, NSLDN fully intends to hold the Department to the timeframe required by statute for a response to this request.
+Nevertheless, Student Defense fully intends to hold ED to the timeframe required by statute for a response to this request.